stacksmith/trivial-project/README.md

 `:DEFAULT-ACTION` however is defined as :COPY.  `:DEFAULT-ACTION` is never expanded - it is an internal symbol only, used to configure the expansion engine.

+### Why are some things quoted and others not?

+TRIVIAL-PROJECT uses regex substitution extensively, so it operates on strings and not lisp symbols.
+However, consider that:

+- With a couple of exceptions, the parameter values are used to expand `~~variables~~`, so they must be strings.

+- configuration files (local and global) are _read_ in, and are Lisp code.
+Quote marks are required for parameter values that are strings.

+- template files are text files which are copied and expanded.
+Quote marks are not required, unless you literally want them in the output (which you often do!)

+- The expander does not care whether the text being scanned has quotes or not - any time it sees `~~something~~` - in quotes or not - it will try to substitute a value string.
+That value must come from the `make-project ... :something "should-be-this"`, or a default from local or global configuration file.

+- Finally, the value string may contain, as a substring `~~other-variables~~`, in which case the expansion will continue.
+This makes for an extremely flexible system.

 ### Reserved Symbols

 `:DEFAULT-ACTION` resolves to a symbol and is not expnadable. `:TEMPATE-PATH`, `:OUTPUT-PATH` are used by the system and are not useful (there are better ways to portably get the project path for instance).